 Certification of Finances

-The Certificate of Finances form and bank statement are due with all other application materials.
+The Certificate of Finances form and bank statement are due prior to enrollment.
+Mills cannot issue your form I-20 without these documents.

 US government regulations require that international students show evidence of guaranteed funds to support their tuition and living expenses while studying in the US.